nervosnetwork/mercury/core/rpc/README.md

 - `tip_block_number` - Specify a block of giving block_number as the tip of the blockchain for querying。
   - If tip_block_number is null, the querying is based on the latest blockchain.
   - If tip_block_number is not null, the querying is based on the historical blockchain with the giving tip.
-- `asset_types` - Specify a set of asset types for querying.
+- `asset_infos` - Specify a set of asset types for querying.
   - If the set is empty, it will return the balance of any asset matching the querying.

 Returns